cgradwohl/backend-services-2/README.md

 1. Microservice Convention
    NX provides an opinionated folder structure, which it uses to provide powerful functionality.
 Each folder in the `apps` directory is a service, and implements its own unique `build`, `test`, `deploy` process.
 This

+   serverles framework couples the build and deploy steps

 2. Adding Services

 - we can use any CF framework to build our stacks and CF Resources (SAM, CDK, Serverless Framework)